Definition & Facts of Bladder Infection in Adults

 What is a bladder infection?

-A bladder infection is an illness caused by bacteria.
-Bladder infections are the most common type of urinary tract infection (UTI).1 A UTI can develop in any part of your urinary tract, including your urethra, bladder, ureters, or kidneys.
+A bladder infection is an illness most often caused by bacteria that enter your bladder and multiply.
+Bladder infections are the most common type of urinary tract infection (UTI).
+If untreated, bladder infections can spread to the kidneys and develop into a more serious infection.

-Bladder infections are also called cystitis.
-Sometimes people use the more general term, urinary tract infection (UTI), to mean a bladder infection, although UTIs can occur in other parts of the urinary system.
-UTIs that occur in the urethra only are called urethritis.
-A kidney infection is called pyelonephritis.
+Bladder infections may also be called cystitis.
+Sometimes people use the more general term, urinary tract infection or UTI, to mean a bladder infection.
+However, UTIs can occur in other parts of your urinary tract, including the urethra and kidneys.

 How common are bladder infections?